Music of South Asia: Religious

-Music and faith have a strong relationship in many of the prominent religions in South Asia, including Islam, Hinduism, and Buddhism.
+Music and faith have a strong relationship in many of the prominent religions in South Asia, including Hinduism, Buddhism and Islam.
 In many South Asian cultures, music has been viewed as a uniting force that has helped in resolving conflicts between religious sects, and a pathway for intensifying prayer and worship.
 In Islam and Hinduism, religious music is not just limited to genres such as Qawwali, but also includes the generation of loud sounds to unite people in prayer, for example Hindu temple music or the Adhan (call to prayer) in Islam.
 Sacred music in South Asia is closely related to religious rituals, as Hindu temples and Buddhist monasteries are often used as gathering spaces to recite spiritual hymns and chants.
 Apart from Qawwali, there are many other forms of devotional music that are significant in South Asia.
 For example, Hindus perform Bhajan as a part of their religious ceremonies, while in Sikhism, Kirtan is used as a practice for reciting religious texts.